Updated June 29, 2021

 Responsible duck care means being able to fully understand and perform safe handling and healthcare techniques, as well as being able to react rapidly and effectively in the event of an emergency.
 Anyone who is in charge of regularly providing care to ducks should be taught the following techniques from a compassionate duck care expert or a qualified veterinarian.

-- Performing a duck health examination: All of the ducks in your care need to be regularly examined from their head to their toes in order to catch any health problems early on for successful treatment.
+- Performing a Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. health examination: All of the ducks in your care need to be regularly examined from their head to their toes in order to catch any health problems early on for successful treatment.
 An expert or veterinarian can give you hands-on training so you can give examinations quickly, efficiently, and with the least stress possible for the duck.

 - Picking up, holding, carrying, and setting down a duck: Although this technique is relatively simple to learn compared to other duck care techniques, there are many nuances that an expert must demonstrate for you in order to prevent potentially serious health consequences from mishandling.
 Certain individual ducks may require unique handling techniques, due to their breed, personality, or health status.

-- Understanding the safe range of joint motions in ducks: When performing health examinations on ducks, it’s important to check their wing, leg, and foot flexibility and check for signs of pain, infection, inflammation, or arthritis.
+- Understanding the safe range of joint motions in Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource.: When performing health examinations on ducks, it’s important to check their wing, leg, and foot flexibility and check for signs of pain, infection, inflammation, or arthritis.
 You must have an expert demonstrate for you how to check the range of motion in their bodies without causing injury and teach you what a healthy duck looks and feels like.
 This way, you can be the best advocate possible for them if something feels or looks amiss.

-- Evaluating a duck’s crop: Crop problems such as impaction are less common in ducks than in chickens and turkeys but are still a possibility.
+- Evaluating a duck’s A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration.: Crop problems such as impaction are less common in ducks than in chickens and turkeys but are still a possibility.
 For this reason, you must learn how to evaluate a duck’s crop, and quickly discern between how a full or empty crop typically feels in order to sound the alarm if something’s wrong.
 A duck’s crop may be more difficult to find than a chicken’s.

 - Evaluating a duck’s keel and abdomen: Similarly to their crop, you must be taught where a duck’s abdomen is and how it normally feels.
 Abdominal issues such as egg yolk impaction, fluid buildup (especially due to Ovarian Cancer) or Egg Yolk Peritonitis, can be lethal if they go by unnoticed.
 You must also know what a keel should generally feel like, as keel issues can indicate a duck’s overall health status.
 Keel sores must be quickly identified and treated before the infection spreads.